johnpancoast/blox-bundle/README.md

 blox-bundle
 ===========

-A simple CMS symfony bundle
+A simple content manager as a symfony bundle.